Courage take second consecutive NWSL title with 4-0 win

-CARY, North Carolina (Reuters) - North Carolina Courage won their second successive NWSL championship on Sunday with a comprehensive 4-0 victory over the Chicago Red Stars.
+CARY, North Carolina (Reuters) - North Carolina Courage won their second successive NWSL championship on Sunday with a comprehensive 4-0 victory over the Chicago Red Stars in front of a sell-out home crowd in Cary.

-The home side, who were the best team in the regular season and topped the standings five points clear of second-placed Chicago, coped best with the heat and humidity in front of a sell-out crowd of 10,227 fans at Sahlen’s stadium.
+The home side, who were the best team in the regular season and topped the standings five points clear of second-placed Chicago, coped best with the heat and humidity in front of 10,227 fans at Sahlen’s stadium.

-“It was a hotter today than we expected and we needed to share the load and you know had four different goal scorers,” said Crystal Dunn, who got Courage’s third.
-“I always said this tram is so hard to beat because who are you going to stop on our team?”
+“It was a hotter today than we expected and we needed to share the load and you know we had four different goal scorers,” said Crystal Dunn, who scored Courage’s third.
+“I always said this team is so hard to beat because who are you going to stop on our team?”

 “We got up on them early and I think that really helped us in the end.”